stubbsda/synarmosma/README.md

 location, /usr/local/synarmosma.
 If you don't have root access or don't wish to install the library in a system directory, you can modify the value of <code>INSTALL_DIR</code> at the beginning of the Makefile to some other directory, such as <code>$HOME/synarmosma</code>.
-The compilation of the Synarmosma library has been tested on several Unix platforms, including OS X/x86-64, OpenBSD (x86 and x86-64) and Linux (x86, x86-64 and ARMv6), using both the Gnu (g++) and Intel (icpc) compilers.
+The compilation of the Synarmosma library has been tested using both the Gnu (g++) and Intel (icpc) compilers in a Linux environment.
 In principle it should also run under Windows using the Cygwin environment.
 Finally you can use <code>make clean</code> to delete all the object files.